WenqiJiang/FPGA-ANNS/PE_optimization/distance_estimation_by_LUT/README.md

 10000 * 32 * ((2 + 256 + 63) + (62 + 193)) = 184320000 cycles = 184320000 / 140 / 1e6 = 1.317 s

 Real Performance: 1306.35 ms (140MHz, suppose scanning 193 entries per Voronoi cell)

+And seems random DRAM access does not count (hide by the pipeline).

 **Performance verified on hardware**